keboola/papertrail-json-parser-chrome-extension/README.md

 # Chrome Extension

 This bookmarklet can be used also as a Chrome Extension in Developer mode.
 You do not need to run the script, the logs are formatted automatically.
+This extension as an PT icon, so that you can deactivate it in case it is doing something wrong.

 Installation instructions: